MarkBind/markbind/docs/devGuide/settingUp.md

    <popover content="Under the hood, this calls `npm ci` and `lerna bootstrap`">`npm run setup`</popover>
    in the **root folder** of your cloned repo.

-4. **Congratulations!** Now you ready to start modifying MarkBind code.
+4. **Congratulations!** Now you are ready to start modifying MarkBind code.

 ### Common setup questions